-The Angoumois grain moth (Sitrotroga cerealella) is 1/2 inch long and pale yellow brown.
-It may be seen fluttering in the house, often around dusk.
-As with the weevils, the larval stage develops in whole kernels or caked grain.
-Interestingly, popcorn and decorative ear corn are common sources these moth infest.
+The Angoumois grain moth (Sitrotroga cerealella) is 1/2 inch long and pale yellowish-brown in colour.
+These moths may be seen fluttering in the house, often around dusk.
+As with weevils, the larval stage develops in whole kernels or caked grain.
+Interestingly, popcorn and decorative ear corn are common sources these moth's commonly infest.
 Barley, rye, corn, oats, rice and various other seeds can be infested.

-The Angoumois grain moth is most active during winter months, when temperatires are lower.
+The Angoumois grain moth is most active during winter months, when temperatures are lower.
 Any stored products that have been infested should be thrown out.

 Call 1 (800) 263-5055